IERoboticsClub/OctoprintInstructions_raspberrypi/README.md

 > password: ieroboticslab

-> when conected to octoprint, the webcams won't be avaible, but you can type: `https://ultimaker.octoeverywhere.com/webcam/?action=stream` to see ultimaker webcam
+> when conected to octoeverywhere, the webcams won't be avaible, but you can type: `https://ultimaker.octoeverywhere.com/webcam/?action=stream` to see ultimaker webcam

 # !!Attention!!